TobyG74/TobyG74/README.md

 <h2 align="center"><img src="assets/about_me.gif" width="20px">&nbsp;&nbsp;<b>About me</b></h2>

 - I'd like to do project that has relation to anime. 👻
-- A newbie to programming, but trying to get the hang of it.
+- I'm just an autodidact trying to understand the world of programming. 😉

 <br><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>